nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-search.md

 ![]({{file name='pp-table-editor-layout.png'}} ?w=650,border=true)

-Columns can be reordered by dragging and dropping them around.
+Columns can be reordered by drag and dropping them around.

 Finally, when hovering on a column, you can use additional icons to configure them: